paulovieira/clima/database/readme.md

 For input: the json argument should a string of json (either an object or an array of objects).

 For output: all functions return the a json string (an array of objects as well), because that's what the node-postgres module returns.

+To acess the data from node we add corresponding actions to the seneca instance:
+ - read
+ - readAll
+ - create
+ - update
+ - delete

+The postgres functions are called in these actions handlers.
+Among the actions for the different tables have some patterns in common:

+ - readAll: we just call tablename_read and apply Hoek transform
+ - read: if the returned array has 0 length, we send 404;
+ - create: we call tablename_create with the payload data; the created data is returned from the postgres function; we extract the ids of the new rows and call tablename_read with those ids (because we want to send the joined data as well, which is available only through tablename_read)
+ - update: first we make a call to tablename_read with the ids of the payload data (to make sure the data really exists); then we call tablename_update with the payload data; then we call tablename_read again, to have the newly updated data along with the joined data
+ - delete: first we make a call to tablename_read to the ids (to make sure the data really exists); then we call tablename_delete

 ## Read data